Leighton Meester: “You’re An Ingenue, You’re An Icon, Or You’re A Mum”

 “Hearing a tape of the president saying that he sexually assaults women is pretty explicit and directly speaks to the kind of character that he is,” she tells me.
 Locker room talk?
 Not a viable excuse.
 “I think he was being himself.

 “It’s so ingrained in people to not trust women in power, or women who want power.
-It’s so ingrained to think a woman can't do that kind of job, and to criticize her for her personality, her imperfections, her clothing, her hair, her makeup, her laugh… That’s such bullshit.
+It’s so ingrained to think a woman can't do that kind of job, and to criticise her for her personality, her imperfections, her clothing, her hair, her makeup, her laugh… That’s such bullshit.
 It’s not acceptable.
 There’s no excuse.”

 And with that, Leighton Meester politely excuses herself from the ballroom, and heads out into the winter afternoon.